sarapearce/web-crawler/README.md

 <h3>What This Project Does</h3>

-This is a Python web crawler.
+This is a Python web crawler that I use to scrape data from any webpage where scraping is allowed.
 It crawls any website put into the url array in a <code>my_spider_name.py</code> file.
 It then takes the response from that crawl and parses the data for a json object to go to the front end for display.

 <h3>Contributing Tech</h3>